Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Januari 2025 03.25.45 UTC
+- WIB: Rabu, 8 Januari 2025 04.23.24 UTC
-- WITA: Rabu, 8 Januari 2025 04.25.45 UTC
+- WITA: Rabu, 8 Januari 2025 05.23.24 UTC
-- WIT: Rabu, 8 Januari 2025 05.25.45 UTC
+- WIT: Rabu, 8 Januari 2025 06.23.24 UTC

 Kutipan Inspiratif:
-"Technology, like art, is a soaring exercise of the human imagination."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: technology
+Kategori: friendship